European satellite service providers |

 The teleport hub dish is where the VSAT Operator and satellite ISP is located with a very high speed optic fibre digital backbone for worldwide networking connection.

 Ku band refers to 11-12 and 14 GHz operation.
 C band (4/6 GHz) needs generally larger customer antennas but suffers less from heavy rain fading in the tropics.
-Ka band and small spot beams is the most modern technology and uses frequencies in the 20-30 GHz range.
+Ka band with small spot beams uses frequencies in the 20-30 GHz range.

 Have your say now.
 Please provide feedback about your service provider.